How to Run an Accurate Credit Check on a Tenant in 6 Steps

 • Collections accounts (unpaid balances that have been turned over to a collections agency to try to recoup the money)

-All of this data forms a history that is essential for a landlord to collect to determine if they are looking at an applicant likely to pay the rent.
+All of this data forms a history that a landlord must collect to determine whether the applicant is likely to pay the rent.

 Run credit check on iPropertyManagement.com